 Akyaka Beach is well known for its unique wind patterns as the perfect conditions for kitesurfing.
-Experienced and beginners alike can be found surfing the shoreline, sprinkling the sky with the colorful arches of different sized kites.
+Experienced and beginners alike can be found surfing the shoreline, sprinkling the sky with the colourful arches of different sized kites.
 Swimming is also possible further down from the kiting, towards the small town of Akyaka, and it is even possible to walk from the beach to the town by foot, enjoy a cold beer or Turkish tea, and wade your way back to resume your kitesurfing lesson.

 Another ideal spot for kitesurfing and other wind sports, Alacati is known for its fine sandy beaches and mineral hot springs.
 This is an area with many hidden gems, quiet beaches that feature ample sunbeds and quiet seafront cafes.
-The small and pleasant town of Alacati can be easily reached from Izmir, only about a 1 hour drive away.
+The small and pleasant town of Alacati can be easily reached from Izmir, only about a 1-hour drive away.

-The longest (18 kilometers) and one of the most well preserved beaches in Turkey, Patara Beach is a major summertime home to mating sea turtles.
+The longest (18 kilometres) and one of the most well-preserved beaches in Turkey, Patara Beach is a major summertime home to mating sea turtles.
 Tourists can enjoy the unspoiled and natural beauty of Patara during the day but the beach is reserved at night for the turtles.
 Patara is the longest beach in Turkey and the soft sand and shallow water make it ideal for a day full of sunbathing, swimming, and relaxing walks along the sand.
 Although the Fethiye to Olympos gulet cruises do not stop at Patara, the gulets do sail by these sands and tourists can take in the surrounding natural beauty.

 The best beaches in the Mediterranean are known to be in Turkey.
-Not only are these amongst the top beaches in Europe, but arguable the entire world, up there with Spain, Hawaii, Italy and all of the other top-notch beach destinations.
+Not only are these amongst the top beaches in Europe, but arguably the entire world, up there with Spain, Hawaii, Italy and all of the other top-notch beach destinations.
 Even some of the biggest yachts in the world visit here, attracted by the pristine bays, gorgeous waters and historic sites which are so abundant.
 Get ready for a beach holiday to remember, as Turkey’s coastline invites you to experience the time of your life.